Disordered Parity Anomalous Semimetal

-The stability and robustness of this new topological phase in the presence of disorder pose significant challenges.
-Strong electron scattering near a finite Fermi surface, combined with the broken time-reversal symmetry in metallic ferromagnets, can have a profound impact \cite{HLN1980:PTP}.
-Disorder in two dimensions is known to give rise to remarkable phenomena, including the metal-insulator transition \cite{GoF1979:PRL,Mirlin2008:RMP,50YoAL}, quantum Hall effect \cite{Girvin2012:QHE}, and topological Anderson insulator \cite{Li2009:PRL,Groth2009:PRL}.
-In addition to causing the metal-insulator transition, disorder also plays a crucial role in the creation of chiral edge states in topological phases \cite{Li2009:PRL,Groth2009:PRL,Stutzer2018:Nat,Meier2018:Science,Li2020:PRL,Liu2020:PRL,Zhang2021:PRL,Lin2022:NC,Dai2024:NatM,Ren2024:PRL}.
-Therefore, understanding the effects of disorder on the stability and formation of the PAS is of utmost importance.
-In this Letter, we investigate the disorder-driven topological phase transition in a semi-magnetic structure of topological and narrow-gap band insulator (as depicted in Fig. \ref{fig:phase}(a)) to explore the fate and the formation of of the PAS in the presence of disorder.
-The phase diagram is established by calculating the Hall conductivity on a real space lattice and the arithmetical and geometric mean density of states (DOS) numerically.
-It is found that strong disorder not only drives a topological transition from the PAS to a diffusive metallic (DM) phase, but also strikingly induces the topological phase from an ordinary band insulating (BI) phase, as exhibited in Fig. \ref{fig:phase}(b).
-The half quantized Hall conductance is attributed to the emergence of a single gapless Dirac cone even in the presence of disturbing disorder, provided that the energy broadening does not smear the gap between the gapless and massive Dirac cone.
+Disorder, such as vacancies, defects, and impurities, is inevitable in real materials and can induce remarkable phenomena in two dimensions (2D) \citep{GoF1979:PRL,Mirlin2008:RMP,50YoAL}, including the metal-insulator transition, quantum Hall effect \citep{Girvin2012:QHE}, and topological Anderson insulator \citep{Li2009:PRL,Groth2009:PRL}.
+In addition to driving the metal-insulator transition, disorder also plays a crucial role in generating chiral edge states in topological phases \citep{Li2009:PRL,Groth2009:PRL,Stutzer2018:Nat,Meier2018:Science,Li2020:PRL,Liu2020:PRL,Zhang2021:PRL,Lin2022:NC,Dai2024:NatM,Ren2024:PRL}.
+Therefore, grasping the influence of disorder on the stability and emergence of PAS is paramount.
+In this work, we reveal that PAS is not only stable against the disorder, but also can be precipitated from a narrow-gap insulating phase through the very presence of disorder.
+The phase diagram in Fig. \ref{fig:phase} is established by calculating the Hall conductivity on a real space lattice numerically on a semi-magnetic narrow-gap band insulator.
+The half quantized Hall conductance in PAS is attributed to the emergence of a single gapless Dirac cone induced by disorder, provided that the energy broadening does not smear the gap between the gapless and massive Dirac cone.
 Furthermore, an effective medium theory is developed to understand the formation and breaking down of the PAS.